Trust and Corporate Service Providers (“TCSP”) Handbook

 The Authority provides guidance on “Becoming a Regulated Entity”.
 This covers when a licence may be needed and how to apply, with links to all relevant documents.

 The assessment process for licence applicants involves a thorough evaluation to ensure the Authority’s fitness and propriety criteria, including integrity, competence and solvency, are met.
-This evaluation will be carried out in accordance with the Authority's Licensing Policy for Regulated Activities under the Financial Services Act 2008 (“licensing policy”), under the Authority’s Licensing Procedure.
+This evaluation will be carried out in accordance with the Authority's Licensing Policy for Regulated Activities under the Financial Services Act 2008 ("licensing policy”), under the Authority’s Licensing Procedure.
 The licensing policy is supported by the Training and Competency Framework.
-Persons that must be vetted will need to submit the appropriate vetting forms.
-Details of which form is required may be found in the Vetting Guidance section of the website.
-The vetting forms are available on the Key Person forms page.
+Individuals that are intended to hold Controlled Functions, and who must therefore have their fitness and propriety assessed, will need to submit the appropriate F&P forms.
+Details of the Controlled Fnctions and which form is required may be found in Regulatory Guidance - Fitness and Propriety.
+The F&P Assessment Forms can be found here.

 The Licensing Policy and related documents apply to licenceholders on an ongoing basis.